zeroc-ice/ice-demos/java/Database/library/README.md

       These instructions assume that the demo server runs on the same host as the database server.
-If you intend to run the demo server on a different host than the database server, you will need to revise the mysql privileges as well as the JDBC URL in config.server.
+If you intend to run the demo server on a different host than the database server, you will need to revise the mysql privileges as well as the JDBC URL in `config.server`.

       In order to get correct results when using multiple concurrent clients, you need to use the SERIALIZABLE isolation level.
 Refer